MarkLodato/marklodato.github.com/README.md

 and I don't have enough time to mess around with HTML/CSS to make anything even a tenth as good looking.

-Following files, directories, and their contents are Copyright Mark Lodato.
+Following files and directories are licenced under the [Creative Commons](http://creativecommons.org/licenses/by-nc-nd/2.5/au/):

-You may not reuse anything therein without my permission:
+* projects.md

-* about.html
+* _posts/
 * images/

-Following directories and their contents are licenced under the [Creative Commons](http://creativecommons.org/licenses/by-nc-nd/2.5/au/):

-* _posts/

 All other files and directories are licenced under the [MIT](http://www.opensource.org/licenses/mit-license.php).